nethesis/nethvoice-report/ui/src/doc-inline/en/data_agent_1_table_agent.md

 at the end of each call answered before submitting another one
 - `Effective`: the actual working time which is the difference between the Login time and the sum of Pause time and After Closing time
-- `Total Calls`: total conversation time in answered calls
+- `Calls Total`: total conversation time in answered calls
 - `Answered`: total number of calls answered
 - `Unanswered`: total number of unanswered calls
 - `Calls per hour`: the ratio between the number of answered calls and the